What is LiPo Battery balancing and why is it so important?

 Shown below is how these balance wires are connected to the individual cells of a 3S LiPo pack, allowing both charging or discharging of each cell independent of the other/s.

-Since the gauge of balance plug wiring and the plug itself are small, this method only works on smaller LiPo's or charge rates not much higher then 2.5 amps maximum.
+Since the gauge of balance plug wiring and the plug itself are small, this method only works on smaller LiPo's or charge rates not much higher than 2.5 amps maximum.

 A good clue if you are pushing too many amps through the balance leads would be a warm/hot balance plug/wiring.

-These little external balancers can't produce enough load however to balance out larger packs at higher charge rates so don't use them on anything much larger than a 2000 mAh pack while charging it @ 1C or lower rates.
+Basically, don't use them on anything much larger than a 2000 mAh pack while charging it @ 1C or lower rates.
+It can also take a longgg... time to balance out the pack because the balancing load is so small.

-Finally the very best & most popular way to balance and charge a LiPo battery is by using a good computerized charger with built-in balance circuitry.
+3. Finally the best & most popular way to balance and charge an RC LiPo battery is by using a good computerized RC charger with built-in balance circuitry.

-With this set-up, the battery is charged through the main power plug and balanced through the balance plug/tap.
+With this set-up (pictured above), the battery is charged through the main power plug and balanced through the balance plug.

-The charger then puts a load (through the balance plug) on any cell/s the are drifting past the voltage of the others keeping them all equalized (as shown in that previous balancing photo of the iCharger 4010Duo).
+The charger then puts a load (through the balance plug) on any cell/s the are drifting past the voltage of the others keeping them all equalized.

-The 4 main reasons this LiPo battery balancing method works best are:
+The 4 main reasons this LiPo battery balancing method is best:

 This "auto cell detect" feature offers one more very useful level of "goof-proofness" (not sure if that's a real word, but for me it should be).
 This feature has saved my butt (and my LiPo packs) too often to count!